haraldk/TwelveMonkeys/README.md

 You can read more about the registry and the lookup mechanism in the [IIORegistry API doc](http://docs.oracle.com/javase/7/docs/api/javax/imageio/spi/IIORegistry.html).

-The fine print: The TwelveMonkeys service providers for TIFF and JPEG overrides the onRegistration method, and utilizes the pairwise partial ordering mechanism of the IIOServiceRegistry to make sure it is installed before the Sun/Oracle provided JPEGImageReader and the Apple provided TIFFImageReader on OS X, respectively.
+The fine print: The TwelveMonkeys service providers for JPEG, BMP and TIFF, overrides the onRegistration method, and utilizes the pairwise partial ordering mechanism of the `IIOServiceRegistry` to make sure it is installed before the Sun/Oracle provided `JPEGImageReader` and `BMPImageReader`, and the Apple provided `TIFFImageReader` on OS X, respectively.
 Using the pairwise ordering will not remove any functionality form these implementations, but in most cases you'll end up using the TwelveMonkeys plug-ins instead.

 q: What about JAI?
 Several of the formats are already supported by JAI.